 In this video we’ll show you how to figure out the amount of concrete you need to order for your project:

 Amount.
-Calculate the volume you need in cubic yards.
-Multiply the length (10 ft.) by the width (10 ft.) by the depth (.35 ft., or 4 in.) and divide it by 27 (the number of cubic feet in a cubic yard).
+Calculate the volume of concrete you need in cubic yards.
+The formula for cubic yards is this: Multiply the length (10 ft.) by the width (10 ft.) by the depth (.35 ft., or 4 in.) and divide it by 27 (the number of cubic feet in a cubic yard).
 You get 1.3 cu. yds.
 Then add 10 percent to allow for spillage and slab depth variations to help determine the concrete cost per yard.

 Strength.
 Call a local ready-mix company, tell the supplier what the concrete is for, and ask about the best mix (proportions of cement, gravel and sand).
 For a shed, the supplier will probably suggest a mix with a capacity of about 4,000 psi (pounds per square inch).
 If you live in a region with freeze/thaw cycles in winter, ask for 5 percent air entrainment to help the concrete withstand freeze/thaw damage.